birkskyum/start-authjs/docs/guide/configuration.md

   ],

   // Optional: Base path for auth routes (default: /api/auth)
+  // Note: Not needed if AUTH_URL is set (it includes the path)
   basePath: '/api/auth',

   // Optional: Trust the host header (default: true in development)